google/tsunami-security-scanner-plugins/community/detectors/kubernetes_rce_via_open_access/README.md

 `/api/v1/namespaces/default/pods`

-By bringing up a pod with a container command: `curl` that sents a request to a callback server to confirm RCE.
+By bringing up a pod with a container command: `curl` that sends a request to a callback server to confirm RCE.

 Note that that the scanner subsequently cleaned up the created container with DELETE request to the endpoint: